1RedOne/BootCamplinks/README.md

+﻿#Julie & Mike & iVision colleagues
+Thanks for taking a look guys.
+I'd really like your help to tell me if the PowerShell remoting and azure stuff makes sense here.
+Thanks guys!

+Course stuff below
 # Copy this to your Azure VM
 Download this whole Repo as a .zip file using the link on the right side.
 Unzip it to your Azure VM's C:\PowerShell folder.